When can I join, switch, or drop a Medicare drug plan?

 - If you are taking a name brand medication and a generic equivalent is available, check with your physician to see if changing to the generic is advisable.
 If so, it can save you considerable money over the course of a year.

-- If you are considering the benefits of joining a Medicare Advantage plan, keep in mind that many Medicare Advantage plans require you to join their Medicare Part D prescription drug plan (this applies to Medicare Advantage HMOs, PPOs, Special Needs Plans).
+- If you are considering the benefits of joining a Medicare Advantage plan, keep in mind that many Medicare Advantage plans require you to join their Medicare Part D prescription drug plan (this applies to Medicare Advantage HMOs, PPOs, and Special Needs Plans).
 However, this requirement does not apply to Medicare Supplements, as you must purchase a Medicare Prescription plan separately.

 - Not sure if your drugs are covered?
 The Medicare website’s plan finder (www.medicare.gov/drug-coverage-part-d/what-medicare-part-d-drug-plans-cover) has an extremely useful tool where you can enter your drug information and compare Medicare Prescription plans available in your area.